daisuke-awaji/aws/serverless/README.md

-# apps
+# serverless-apps

-This is a sample template for apps - Below is a brief explanation of what we have generated for you:
+This is a sample template for serverless-apps - Below is a brief explanation of what we have generated for you:

 ```bash
 .